cbittgc/translate-tool/README.md

 # improvement ideas

-making the translator ignore certain keywords adding a progress bar instead of printing the translated lines
+making the translator ignore certain keywords\n adding a progress bar instead of printing the translated lines